 Passenger-carrying drivers can drive a maximum of 10 hours per shift.
 The adverse driving conditions exemption extends the 10 hours of drive time to 12 hours.

-Again, this exemption does not extend the 15-hour driving window for passenger-carrying drivers.
-As such, all 12 hours of driving must still be completed within the 15-hour window.
+Again, this exemption does not extend the 15-hour driving period for passenger-carrying drivers.

 Who is exempt under the emergency conditions exception?

 Section 395.1(b)(2) states that in case of an emergency, a driver may complete his/her run without being in violation of the provisions of the regulations in this part, if such run reasonably could have been completed absent the emergency.

 How to know when the emergency conditions exemption is applicable?

 Emergency conditions are declared by the President, state governors, and/or the FMCSA.
 If an official federal or state institution has not acknowledged an emergency state, the exemption is not applicable.

 Drivers should always first check with federal and/or state officials.

 Here is a list of active emergency declarations.

 Knowing these Hours-of-Service rules and exceptions will allow you to stay compliant and plan your operations more efficiently.